-Shall the Town vote to authorize the Board of Selectmen to sell property located on SART Drive - formerly 346 South Broadway (Former Wastewater Treatment Facility parcel) known as Map 143, Lot 9475, on such terms and conditions as the Board of Selectmen determine are in the best interests of the Town, including but not limited to, receiving proposals, bids or other revenue sources and acquiring or conveying whole or partial interests in real property necessary to complete this work, such authority to transfer or sell shall continue to be in effect indefinitely, until rescinded, and the funds from any transfers or sales to be deposited 80% into the Sewer Fund and 20% to be deposited into the General Fund?
+Shall the Town vote to authorize the Board of Selectmen to sell property located on SARL Drive - formerly 346 South Broadway (former Wastewater Treatment Facility parcel) known as Map 143, Lot 9475, on such terms and conditions as the Board of Selectmen determine are in the best interests of the Town, including but not limited to, receiving proposals, bids or other revenue sources and acquiring or conveying whole or partial interests in real property necessary to complete this work, such authority to transfer or sell shall continue to be in effect indefinitely, until rescinded, and the funds from any transfers or sales to be deposited 80% into the Sewer Fund and 20% to be deposited into the General Fund?

-Background: The 32-acre parcel is the site of the former Wastewater Treatment Facility and is currently under an environmental/groundwater management permit: NHDES #198405033, HAZARDOUS WASTE PROJECT #00091.
+Background: The 32-acre parcel is the site of the former Wastewater Treatment Facility and is currently under an environmental/groundwater management permit: NHDES #198405033, Hazardous Waste Project #00091.
 The Town has identified areas of soil/groundwater contamination and has advanced a Remedial Action Plan notwithstanding all physical structures have been demolished and abated.
-It is the intention of the Town, through the Board of Selectmen, to sell the parcel, as a whole, or subdivided, through once the environmental cleanup is complete with the funds from the sale of the properties to be deposited into the Sewer Fund Unassigned Fund Balance.
+It is the intention of the Town, through the Board of Selectmen, to sell the parcel, as a whole, or subdivided, with the funds from the sale of the property to be deposited 80% into the Sewer Fund and 20% into the General Fund.